JuliaStats/Distributions.jl/doc/source/univariate.rst

     Geometric(p)   # Geometric distribution with success rate p

+.. _hypergeometric:

 Hypergeometric Distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A *Hypergeometric distribution* describes the number of successes in *n* draws without replacement from a finite population containing *s* successes and *f* failures.
+A `Hypergeometric distribution <http://en.wikipedia.org/wiki/Hypergeometric_distribution>`_ describes the number of successes in *n* draws without replacement from a finite population containing *s* successes and *f* failures.

 .. code-block:: julia

     Hypergeometric(s, f, n)  # Hypergeometric distribution for a population with
                              # s successes and f failures, and a sequence of n trials.

+.. _negativebinomial:

 Negative Binomial Distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A *Negative binomial distribution* describes the number of failures before the r-th success in a sequence of independent trials.
+A `Negative binomial distribution <http://en.wikipedia.org/wiki/Negative_binomial_distribution>`_ describes the number of failures before the r-th success in a sequence of independent trials.
 It is parameterized by r, the number of successes, and p, the success rate.

 .. code-block:: julia